-The Winding Drive Up Mount Tamborine
+The Winding Drive Up Tamborine Mountain

 Cedar Creek Rock Pools

-Tamborine Glow Worm Caves
+Glow Worm Caves Tamborine Mountain

 Food and Drink

-If you have a sweet tooth be sure to get a sample (or buy a whole bag) from Fudge Heaven.
+If you have a sweet tooth, be sure to get a sample (or buy a whole bag) from Fudge Heaven.
 Kids will love it and they also have an adults only range.
-With over 40 to try and free tastings every day you would be crazy not to stop in and say hi.
+With over 40 to try and free tastings every day, you would be crazy not to stop in and say hi.

-Tamborine Mountain Botanical Gardens
+Tamborine Mountain Botanic Gardens

 Nestled in a valley and covering 11 hectares, the Tamborine Mountain Botanic Gardens is often referred to as a jewel in the crown of the Scenic Rim and has specimen collections from all over the world.
 There are 10 contemplative sites that allow an ambient rest for visitors and a Japanese garden with it bridge and pond to admire.
 Various pathways and a boardwalk through the palm grove entice quiet walks or strolls and are all accessible by prams and wheelchairs as well.

 Witches Falls is a popular track and is housed in Queensland’s first National Park, “Witches Falls National Park”.
-Access is via the Main Western Road and the track zigzags beneath towering rainforest, down the steep mountainside and along seasonal lagoons before you reach the falls.
+Access is via the Main Western Road, and the track zigzags beneath towering rainforest, down the steep mountainside and along seasonal lagoons before you reach the falls.
 Something to note is that the falls only flow after recent rain and can be viewed via a small detour from the circuit to a lookout platform.

 Cameron Falls can be reached after an extremely beautiful and serene 30 minute walk starting from the Knoll Road Lookout.
-This lookout is breathtaking in itself with a gorgeous picnic tabled spot that is well worth a visit.
-The Sandy Creek Track is simply stunning walk that makes up part of the track that leads to Cameron Falls.
+This lookout is breathtaking in itself, with a gorgeous picnic tabled spot that is well worth a visit.
+The Sandy Creek Track is a simply stunning walk that makes up part of the track that leads to Cameron Falls.
 Moss-covered boulders, fern-blanketed pathways and crystal clear creeks are just some of the sights to behold on the way.
 A secure concrete bridge crosses Sandy Creek, a viewing platform a few metres to the west offering great views inland as well as on to Cameron Falls to the east.
-The circuit is about 2.5kms and there are steps, but I would call it only moderately strenuous.
+The circuit is about 2.5kms and there are steps, but it is only moderately strenuous.

-Another one worth mentioning is the Rotary Lookout on the same road but directly opposite the Bavarian Grill Haus Restaurant.
+Another one worth mentioning is the Rotary Lookout on the same road, but directly opposite the Bavarian Grill Haus Restaurant.
 This lookout even comes equipped with benches and binoculars!